2012 United States presidential election in Michigan: Democratic primary

-Republican
+Republican primary

 The Republican primary took place on February 28, 2012, the same day as the Arizona Republican primary.
 Former Massachusetts Governor Mitt Romney won both of these elections.

 This Michigan election used a semi-open primary system (which the state referred to as "closed") in which each voter made a public declaration at their election site and received the ballot for the appropriate party, rather than the fully open system used in the past.
 The state had 7,286,556 registered voters as of February 15, and delegates were awarded proportionately.

 Michigan was given 59 delegates to the Republican (GOP) national convention, but that number was reduced to 30 as a penalty for bringing the election date forward before March 6 as the GOP rules set.
 The candidate with the greatest number of votes in each of the 14 congressional districts will receive that district's two delegates.
 Two additional delegates for Michigan were announced by the media to be given proportionally before the election but after the election the Michigan GOP announced there had been an error in the memo published and that the two delegates will be given to the winner, which sparked accusations of Mitt Romney rigging the results from Rick Santorum's team.